Jump to Resources »

 • Your treatment preferences change for any reason

-What happens if I don’t have a POLST form?
+What happens if I don’t have a POLST?

-Without a POLST form, emergency medical personnel, nurses and doctors would not know your treatment wishes.
-You will most likely receive all possible treatments, whether you want them or not.
-Talking about your treatment choices with your loved ones and doctor before a problem occurs can guide them and help ensure you get the care you want.
+Without a POLST, emergency medical personnel, nurses, and doctors won’t know your treatment wishes if you have a medical emergency and are unable to speak for yourself.
+Without a POLST, you will likely receive all possible treatments, whether you want them or not.
+Talking about your treatment choices with your loved ones, your decision maker, and your medical team before a problem occurs can guide them and help ensure you get the care you want.

 How can I get a POLST form?

-Patients can request the form from their health care provider.
-It is important to discuss your goals of treatment with your health care provider so you can decide if POLST is right for you, and how to document your decisions appropriately on the form.
-The form can also be found at capolst.org, along with other helpful resources.
+You can get the form from your healthcare provider.
+It is important to discuss your goals for treatment with your healthcare provider so you can decide if POLST is right for you and determine how to document your decisions correctly on the form.
+The form, along with other helpful resources, can be downloaded from www.caPOLST.org.

-POLST was originally developed in Oregon.
-There are a number of states which currently have POLST programs in place or that are developing POLST programs.
+POLST was first developed in Oregon.
+All U.S. states currently have POLST or POLST-like programs in place.
 For more information on the national POLST effort, visit www.polst.org.

 When was POLST authorized in California?